 Here's how the *clear keyword comes into play.
 Without it, the user's screen would begin to look something like this:

 However, because we've added the *clear keyword, the user's screen will clear each time they get to the *clear keyword section of the *while content.
-That means, the words "Countdown" as well as the number on display will disappear and will be quickly be replaced by a new "Countdown" and a new number.
-Usually these clears happen pretty quickly though, so to the user, it will seem as though "Countdown" stays on the screen the entire time and only the numbers change.
+That means, the words "Countdown" as well as the number on display will disappear and will quickly be replaced by a new "Countdown" and a new number.
+Usually these clears happen very quickly though, so to the user, it will seem as though "Countdown" stays on the screen the entire time and only the numbers change.

 Share Buttons